 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
-Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.
+Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration and downloadable handout.

-Sandra R. Holtzman, MS, CCC-SLP, C.O.M., is an ASHA certified speech-language pathologist who has specialized in orofacial myology for more than 30 years.
+Sandra R. Holtzman, MS, CCC-SLP, COM, QOM, is an ASHA certified speech-language pathologist who has specialized in orofacial myology for more than 30 years.
 She is a certified orofacial myologist and a member of the International Association of Orofacial Myology (IAOM).
 Sandra is presently serving on both the Board of Directors and the Board of Examiners of the IAOM.

 Sandra has addressed SLPs, dental professionals, and other specialists across the United States on the connection between orofacial musculature and speech disorders, tongue-tie (ankyloglossia), thumb and digit sucking habits, mouth breathing, and other topics.
 In 2000, Sandra established Neo-Health Services, Inc., which provides continuing education workshops, therapy for orofacial myofunctional disorders and other speech-language disorders, and supplies oral myofunctional products.
-She is author of Orofacial Myology: From Basics to Habituation (aka the "Myo Manual").
+She is the author of Orofacial Myology: From Basics to Habituation (aka the "Myo Manual").

-Financial — Sandra Holtzman is presenter of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Sandra Holtzman is a presenter of online CE courses sponsored by Northern Speech Services; receives royalty payments.

 Financial — Sandra Holtzman is the author of the text "Orofacial Myology: From Basics to Habituation"; receives royalty payments.